INR self-monitoring: Patient self-management

 People who self-manage adjust their warfarin doses themselves, following training with their healthcare professional.
 This means that if the INR reading obtained from their monitor is out of the normal therapeutic range, they are able to make an adjustment to their own warfarin dose by themselves.

 International Normalized Ratio (INR)

 International normalized ratio (INR) which is a derivative of prothrombin time is a measurement of blood coagulation in the circulatory system.
-Both are used to determine the clotting rate of blood or Thickness of Blood, which can be affected by anticoagulant usage, liver damage and Vitamin K levels.
+Both are used to determine the clotting rate of blood, which can be affected by anticoagulant usage, liver damage and Vitamin K levels.
 The preferred range of INR levels for a patient on anticoagulation therapy is usually between 2 and 3, but it tends to vary depending on the patient's requirements.

 The advantages of self-monitoring

 Patients who self-monitor tend to choose this route for the greater control they feel it gives them over their lives and their condition.
 This helps to reduce the number of visits being made to their anticoagulation clinic for routine appointments to measure their INR levels.
 This is a lengthy process in comparison to self-testing and management.
 Results of clinical studies, which have been recognized by the National Patients Safety Authority (NPSA), show that people who self-monitor keep more frequently within their therapeutic range and have fewer complications including clots and bleeding, compared with people who have their INR levels tested only at their anticoagulation clinic.